christianjbrown/php-user-friendly-exception-lib/README.md

 ## Dependencies

-This library has no dependencies.
+This library has *no dependencies*.

 During development, this library uses: